World of A Song of Ice and Fire: Pentos

 The TV series filmed Illyrio's mansion in Pentos at Verdala Palace in Malta.

 Pentos is a major trading port on a bay of the western coast.
-Dominated by an architecture of square brick towers, it is headed by a Prince who is chosen by the de facto rulers of the city, known as Magisters.
+Dominated by an architecture of square brick towers, it is headed by a Prince chosen by the city's de facto rulers, known as Magisters.
 Khalasars occasionally make their way this far from the Dothraki Sea, but the Pentoshi are spared much of the raiding and invasions by paying tribute to their khals.
 Men from Pentos wear dyed and forked beards.
-Unlike in most other Free Cities, slavery is outlawed and Pentos is forbidden from participating in the slave trade due to terms set by the victorious Braavosi in a past war.
+Unlike in most other Free Cities, slavery is outlawed, and Pentos is forbidden from participating in the slave trade due to terms set by the victorious Braavosi in a past war.
 However, Pentos only heeds these terms on a surface level: servants of the wealthy and powerful are still treated as slaves, collared in bronze and branded without the financial means of refusing their masters, and influential Pentoshi figures such as Magister Illyrio Mopatis still deal covertly in the slave trade.

 In the television adaptation, Daenerys's scenes in the pilot episode were filmed in Morocco.
 The production redressed and repainted the Jerusalem sets of Kingdom of Heaven near Ouarzazate, Morocco, to serve as the courtyard of Illyrio's mansion where Daenerys first meets Khal Drogo.
 When the pilot was delivered, HBO scrapped all of the footage shot in Morocco, and the Pentos scenes were re-shot in Malta.
-The exterior scenes at Illyrio's mansion in Pentos were shot at Verdala Palace, the 16th century summer palace of the president of Malta.
+The exterior scenes at Illyrio's mansion in Pentos were shot at Verdala Palace, the 16th-century summer palace of the president of Malta.
 The Azure Window, on the island of Gozo in Malta, was used for the location of Daenerys's wedding to Khal Drogo.

 When Pentos reappeared in Season 5, it was filmed in Croatia.